How to draught-proof your home

-Draught-Proofing Your Windows
+Draught Proofing Your Windows

 Drafty windows let the cold air in and can leave you chilly, even when the heating is on, but there are a few simple ways to address the problem.